-- (1) Any person subject to this rule may comply with the provisions of Subsections (d)(1) through (d)(5) by using air pollution control equipment which has been approved in writing by the Air Pollution Control Officer provided that: - (i) The air pollution control equipment has been installed in accordance with an Authority to Construct; and - (ii) Includes an emission collection system which captures organic gaseous emissions, including emissions associated with applicable coating, equipment cleaning, and surface preparation operations, and transports the captured emissions to an air pollution control device; and - (iii) has a combined emissions capture and control device efficiency of at least 85 percent by weight. - (2) A person electing to comply with the provisions of Subsections (d)(1) through (d)(5) by using air pollution control equipment shall submit to the Air Pollution Control Officer for approval an Operation and Maintenance Plan for the air pollution control device and emission collection system.
-Such plan shall: - (i) Identify all key system operating parameters.
-Key system operating parameters are those necessary to ensure compliance with Subsections (e)(1)(ii) and (e)(1)(iii) of this section, such as temperature, pressure, and/or flow rate; and
+- (1) Any person subject to this rule may comply with the provisions of Subsections (d)(1) through (d)(5) by using air pollution control equipment which has been approved in writing by the Air Pollution Control Officer provided that the air pollution control equipment: - (i) The air pollution control equipment h Has been installed in accordance with an Authority to Construct; and - (ii) Includes an emission collection system which captures organic gaseous emissions, including emissions associated with applicable coating, equipment cleaning, and surface preparation operations, and transports the captured emissions to an air pollution control device; and - (iii) h Has a combined emissions capture and control device efficiency of at least 85 percent by weight. - (2) A person electing to use an air pollution control system pursuant to Subsection (e)(1) of this rule shall submit an Operation and Maintenance Plan for the air pollution control device and emission collection system to the Air Pollution Control Officer for approval and receive such approval prior to operation of the air pollution control equipment.
+Thereafter, the plan can be modified, with Air Pollution Control Officer approval, as necessary to ensure compliance.
+The Operation and Maintenance Plan shall: